dmiva/sic-bo-multiplayer/ReadMe.md

 * Circe
 * Slick

-### Requirements
+### Prerequisites
 * PostgreSQL

 Before starting the project, please manually create a database with name `sicbo`.

+Database settings can be modified in [application.conf](src/main/resources/application.conf), by default database is run on `localhost` at port `5432` with user `postgres` and password `password`

 ### Build
 To build, use `sbt run`

-Database settings can be modified in [application.conf](src/main/resources/application.conf), by default database is run on `localhost` at port `5432` with user `postgres` and password `password`

 ### Implemented things
+* Every client is an actor.
 * Game state is persisted using Persistent Actor and game will recover from same game phase after restart of JVM.
 * Player's balance is updating in database after each game, and after player quits the game.
 * Betting is possible in game phase `placing_bets` and if player has balance above 0.
+* Payout table as in game Super Sic Bo.

 ## How to interact
 ### HTTP part
 By default, application is run on `127.0.0.1:9000`.
-You can also alter this in At the beginning, there are no registered users, so you need to create one.
+You can change this in [application.conf](src/main/resources/application.conf).

+At the beginning, there are no registered users, so you need to create one.
-For this, send an HTTP POST request with header `Content-Type: application/json` to endpoint `localhost:9000/register` with body:
+For this, send an HTTP POST request with header `Content-Type: application/json` to endpoint `http://127.0.0.1:9000/register` with body:
 ```json
 {
   "$type" : "register",